Local assistance

 Element of the “line of the outposts”.

-Element not CORF and without artillery, of the “Position of resistance”.
+Element not CORF, with artillery, of the “Position of resistance”.

 Shelter for the troops of interval.